How Our Program Works& how to apply for a service dog

 How Our Program Works (Our Process)

-Application and $50 fee are received by us and we contact you within 2 business days to set up a phone interview.
+Application and $100 application fee are received by us and we contact you within two business days to set up a phone interview.

 Phone interview during which the whole program is explained in great detail from start to finish and we answer all the questions you may have.
 Afterwards we send you an information packet and medical history form..